Connz17/punk-api/README.md

     <li>Add IBU to the sort by and filter options</li>
     <li>Add a dropdown card list of beers coming from the search box onFocus that would contain all available beer selections and narrow that list down based on user input</li>
     <li>Add the ability to search based on food parings and year brewed</li>
-    <li>Add more navigation features. i.e. a button on the single beer page that would take you back home.</li>
+    <li>Add more navigation features. i.e. a button on the single beer page that would take you back home.
+And an 'X' button to close the sort by options window.</li>
   </ul>

 ## Available Scripts <a name="available_scripts"></a>